 Where is COSECSA based?

-COSECSA is based across ten member countries, and conducts its training in accredited hospitals, which may be public, private or mission hospitals.
+COSECSA is based across twelve member countries, and conducts its training in accredited hospitals, which may be public, private or mission hospitals.
 It is a “College without walls,” meaning that it does not have a central campus, but rather utilizes the existing infrastructure of COSECSA accredited hospitals.
 There are also a number of COSECSA accredited hospitals in African countries beyond the COSECSA region.
 The College’s administrative offices, known as the “secretariat” are based in Arusha, Tanzania.

 What are MCS and FCS?

 MCS stands for “Membership of the College of Surgeons” and FCS stands for “Fellowship of the College of Surgeons.”
 The MCS is a certificate of competence in surgery, training for which is common to all MCS trainees and is of minimum two years duration.
 Candidates who are successful in both the MCS written and clinical/viva exams are known as Members and are entitled to the use the post nominal “MCS(ECSA).”
 Members may join one of the nine different Fellowship Programmes.
 The Fellowship is a specialist qualification in one of General Surgery, Orthopaedics, Urology, Paediatric Surgery, Otorhinolaryngology ( ENT), Cardiothoracic Surgery, Paediatric Orthopaedics Surgery, Plastic Surgery or Neurosurgery.
 All of these require further specialist training of a minimum of three years (four in the case of Neurosurgery).
 Candidates who are successful in both the FCS written and clinical/viva exams are known as Fellows, recognized as surgical specialists, and are entitled to the use the post nominal “FCS(ECSA).”